deadlydog/deadlydog.github.io/_posts/2024-05-24-A-simple-PowerShell-script-template-I-use-when-creating-new-scripts.md

 - Uses `Start-Transcript` to log the script output from the last run to a file.
   The log file will have the same name as the script, with `.LastRun.log` appended to it.

+Using a template allows me to get up and running quickly, and ensures all of my scripts have a consistent structure.

 Here's the script template code:

 ```powershell